NetApp/trident/docs/dag/kubernetes/integrating_trident.rst

 Storage Class Design for Virtual Storage Pools
 ----------------------------------------------
-Virtual Storage Pools are available for Cloud Volumes Service for AWS, ANF, Element and E-Series backends.
+Virtual Storage Pools are available for all Trident backends.
+You can define Virtual Storage Pools for any backend, using any driver that Trident provides.

 Virtual Storage Pools allow an administrator to create a level of abstraction over backends which can be referenced through Storage Classes, for greater flexibility and efficient placement of volumes on backends.
 Different backends can be defined with the same class of service.
 Moreover, multiple Storage Pools can be created on the same backend but with different characteristics.
 When a Storage Class is configured with a selector with the specific labels , Trident chooses a backend which matches all the selector labels to place the volume.
 If the Storage Class selector labels matches multiple Storage Pools, Trident will choose one of them to provision the volume from.